-An administrator may take immediate, interim disciplinary action at any time by suspending a student from classes, from the campus, or otherwise alter the status of a student when a student's behavior, actions, or continued presence may constitute a significant danger to the student, the College community, or College property or if the student is facing allegations of serious criminal activity.
-An immediate, interim suspension remains in effect until the conclusion of the disciplinary process or the student is notified otherwise in writing.
-Prior to suspension of a student, the authorized administrator will give the student verbal notice of the alleged violation and an opportunity to provide an immediate response to the allegation.
-The administrator will immediately file an Incident of Concern Report of the alleged student conduct violation with the vice president of student services.
+Any college administrator may take immediate, interim disciplinary action at any time by suspending a student from classes, from the campus or otherwise alter the status of a student when a student's behavior, actions or continued presence may constitute a significant danger to the student, the College community, or College property or if the student is facing allegations of serious criminal activity.
+An Immediate, Interim Suspension remains in effect until the conclusion of the disciplinary process or the student is notified otherwise in writing.
+Prior to suspension of a student, the college administrator will give the student verbal notice of the alleged violation and an opportunity to provide an immediate response to the allegation.
+The college administrator will immediately file an Incident of Concern Report of the alleged student conduct violation with the conduct administrator.
 Interim disciplinary actions may include:

-- (a) Holds on student records, registration, new financial aid awards or transcripts. - (b) Disciplinary removal from class, offices, College activities, clinical sites or any NICC related facility.
+- (a) Holds on student records, registration, new financial aid awards or transcripts. - (b) Removal from class, offices, College activities, clinical sites or any NICC related property or facility. - (c) Interim suspension from the College.

-- (c) Interim suspension from the College.Causes for interim suspension include, but are not limited to, the following: - 1.
-An attempt of bodily harm to anyone on College property. - 2.
-Illegal possession, use, sale or purchase of drugs on any College property. - Use or possession of firearms, ammunition, dangerous weapons, substances, or materials (except as expressly authorized by the College); or bombs, explosives, or explosive, incendiary devices prohibited by law. - Destruction or theft of College property or another person's personal property. - Possession of intoxicating beverages on College property or entering College property intoxicated. - 6.
-Any activities causing a major disruption or disturbance. - 7.
-Extreme verbal harassment or abuse of anyone on College property. - A violation of the Student Conduct Code which the administrator considers a serious violation.
+Causes for interim suspension include, but are not limited to, the following:

+- 1. An attempt of bodily harm to anyone on College property. - 2.
+Illegal possession, use, sale or purchase of drugs on any College property. - 3.
+Use or possession of firearms, ammunition, dangerous weapons, substances or materials (except as expressly authorized by the College); or bombs, explosives or explosive, incendiary devices prohibited by law. - 4.
+Destruction or theft of College property or another person's personal property. - 5.
+Possession of intoxicating beverages on College property or entering College property intoxicated. - 6.
+Any activities causing a major disruption or disturbance to the College community. - 7.
+Extreme verbal harassment or abuse of anyone on College property. - 8.
+A violation of the Student Conduct Code which the administrator considers a serious violation.

-A student who receives an immediate, interim suspension may request a meeting with the vice president of student services (or designee) to demonstrate why an interim suspension is not merited.
-This meeting may be held off College property or by phone and regardless of the outcome of this meeting, the College may proceed with the scheduling of a Conduct Disciplinary Hearing.
+A student who receives an Immediate, Interim Suspension may request a meeting with the conduct administrator (or designee) to demonstrate why an interim suspension is not merited.
+This meeting will be held off College property or by phone and regardless of the outcome of this meeting, the College may proceed with the scheduling of a conduct hearing.